bronsonp/CC3501-RP2040-labs/README.md

 # Credits
- * The `tools/openocd_picoprobe` folder contains material from https://github.com/raspberrypi/openocd, copyright OpenOCD contributors, used under the terms of the GNU GPL version 2.0.
-Please refer to that repository for full details of the author list.
  * The `src/drivers/WS2812/WS2812.pio` file is an example for the RP2040 provided by the Raspberry Pi foundation, used under the terms of the BSD license.